A strategic multimodal operating plan that takes into consideration the port’s statewide logistics obligation.

 Our Global Reach Starts in Georgia

 GPA is now moving freight more freely around the globe in a post canal expansion environment.
 Both canals vital to global commerce have recently undergone game-changing improvements not seen in more than 100 years.
 Triple the amount of freight moves through the Panama Canal compared to a year ago, while twice the amount can move through the Suez Canal following its expansion in 2015.

 Georgia’s Welcome Mat

-Inland port facilities extend Georgia Ports “welcome mat” across the state in several directions, providing direct paths from the Port of Savannah’s Garden City Terminal to a multitude of international trade lanes.
+Inland port facilities extend Georgia Ports connectivity across the state in several directions, providing direct paths from the Port of Savannah’s Garden City Terminal to a multitude of international trade lanes.
 These terminals allow cargo to be staged closer to population centers, making global trade more efficient for Georgia businesses.
-The Appalachian Regional Port, the Northeast Georgia Inland Port, the Cordele Inland Port, and a yet to be announced fourth location together complete this unmatched logistics network.
+Together, the Appalachian Regional Port, the Blue Ridge Connector and the Carolina Connector complete this unmatched Southeast logistics network.